nxp-imx/imx-smw/Documentations/user_guide/user_guide.md

 the option `ZLIB_SRC_PATH`, then copies the library and interface header in the path specified by `ZLIB_ROOT`.

 #### 3.2.1.2.
-SECO/HSM Libraries
+SECO Libraries
-The Seco/HSM Library interfaces the SMW's subsystem HSM with the kernel Seco/HSM Message Unit driver and the Non-Volatile Memory (NVM) manager.
+The SECO Library interfaces the SMW's subsystem SECO with the kernel SECO Message Unit driver and the Non-Volatile Memory (NVM) manager.
-Before building the Seco/HSM Library, the zlib library must be present, see [zlib library](#3211-zlib-library).
+Before building the SECO Library, the zlib library must be present, see [zlib library](#3211-zlib-library).

-The following cmake script builds the SECO/HSM pointed by the `SECO_SRC_PATH` using the default compiler.
+The following cmake script builds the SECO pointed by the `SECO_SRC_PATH` using the default compiler.
 Installation of the ARM 32 or 64 bits cross-compiler is described in [Toolchains](#31-toolchains).

 The built libraries and corresponding interface headers are installed in the `SECO_ROOT`